sartak/advent-of-code/2023/README.md

 I felt like it was smooth (though I had one typo in part 1, and I didn't handle the first cell correctly which of course mattered), but I didn't place as highly as I expected.
 I used a hashset of beam x, y, dir to avoid infinite loops.
 For part 2 I structured my answer such that I could trivially enable parallelism, but before I started to `par_iter()`, my debug build came back with an answer in 3 seconds.
 As usual I was happy with Rust's enum and match, which made managing beam direction quite fluent.

+# Day 17

+Very chuffed about part 1, I was about under two minutes away from getting points.
+I used a min-heap, with a memoizing hashset on `(x, y, dir, consecutive)`.
+Then for part 2 I was particularly excited, because my solution generalized very nicely.

+But, it wasn't meant to be.
+I spent an hour and a half debugging what I can't believe ended up being the problem: the "a minimum of four blocks in that direction before it can turn (or even before it can stop at the end)" aside. _Removing_ the conditional that `consecutive >= 4` to be able to stop is what actually _solved_ it for me.
+Which also breaks the second example.
+I'm still baffled.
+My only guess is I must have a second bug somewhere else.

 # Results

 | Day | #1 Time  | #1 Rank | #2 Time  | #2 Rank |